Officers Killed in the Line of Duty

 "In memory of the 23 NYPD and the 37 PAPD officers who made the supreme sacrifice that day.
 Also in memory of all the police officers who have succumbed from exposure to toxins due to the World Trade Center fall out.
 NEVER FORGET."

-A memorial has also been created inside the department in the third floor display case featuring a steel articifact from the collapse of the World Trade Center.
+A memorial has also been created inside the department in the third floor display case featuring a steel artifact from the collapse of the World Trade Center.

 The Cambridge Police Department is honored to be one of a very small number of police departments across the country to receive an artifact from the World Trade Center.